NEWSLETTER

 Flash Loans: A Special Category

-One of the more innovative forms of crypto lending is the flash loan.
+One of the more innovative forms of crypto lending I have kept my eye on is the flash loan.
 These are short-term loans that must be repaid within a single transaction block.

 Flash loans allow borrowers to access large amounts of capital without the need for collateral, but they come with high risks and are typically used for arbitrage or quick trades.
 They are mostly offered by decentralized finance (DeFi) platforms and have become popular due to their flexibility and speed.